leeeeeeroy-jeeeenkins/undirected/docs/content/referralcandy/common-mistakes-to-avoid-when-using-referralcandy.md

 Ignoring personalization is akin to ignoring the smallest brush strokes in a painting—they make a world of difference.
 Our emails were cold, automated, devoid of warmth and a personal touch.
 Needless to say, the response was lukewarm at best.

 ### The Fix
 Sprinkle some warmth and familiarity into those emails.
-Dive deeper than the “Hey {FirstName}!”
+Dive deeper than the “Hey FirstName!”
 Begin a conversation that feels almost like a tête-à-tête.
 Address them by name, weave in personalized content, and create an experience that's irresistibly inviting.

 ## Forgetting the Customer Experience